LibraryCarpentry/lc-data-intro/_episodes/05-quiz.md

 questions:
 - What does `Fr[ea]nc[eh]` match?
 objectives:
-- Test knowledge of use of regular expressions in searches
+- Test knowledge of use of regular expressions in searches.
 keypoints:
 - Regular expressions reference guide
 ---